saucelabs/sauce-docs/docs/error-reporting/platform-integrations/unity/configuration.md

 - In the Player Settings, under Configuration (Other Settings), set Scripting Backend to 'IL2CPP'.
 <img src={useBaseUrl('img/error-reporting/unity-android-player-settings-debug-symbols.png')} alt="Player setting required to upload debug symbols to Backtrace for Android builds." />

-For more information about debug symbols, see [add link to product guide].
+For more information about debug symbols, see [Symbolication](https://support.backtrace.io/hc/en-us/articles/360040517071-Symbolication-Overview).

   </TabItem>
   <TabItem value="ios">